Parents: If you think your days of clubbing are over, think again!

 - lighting is dim, which may not suit all children;

 - music volume is moderate but if you or your kids are concerned about music volume BYO earplugs or headphones;

-- maximum 3 children per adult and 4 adults per child;
+- maximum of 3 children per adult and 4 adults per child;

 - Non-walking infants are free but you will still need to book a ticket for the baby as the baby will count against the capacity of the venue;

 - Try not to bring a pram.
-Pram Parking is down some stairs and prams are not allowed on the dance floor.
-Change facilities are also in the downstairs Pram Park area;
+Pram parking is available though and prams are not allowed on the dance floor.
+Change facilities are also available;

 - events are standing with limited seating.